-The old lion left his pride behind and went out
+The old lion left his pride behind him

-into the night.
-It’s a hard life on the high plains:
+It’s hard to live on the high plains:

 it takes courage, strength and endurance,

 and a love as deep as the hunt is hot.

 Yet, now readied, this last time he went,